LGBTQ rights in Europe: Malta leads, Poland lags – DW – 05/13/2023

 Poland: No legal protections

-Julia Kata, a trained psychologist who is involved with Trans-Fuzja, a transgender rights organization in the Polish capital of Warsaw, says that this is because there are virtually no legal protections for LGBTQ people in the country.
+Julia Kata, a trained psychologist who is involved with Trans-Fuzja, a transgender rights organization in the Polish capital of Warsaw, said this is because there are virtually no legal protections for LGBTQ people in the country.

 "We have no laws against hate speech.
 We have a hate crime penal code, but that does not include sexual orientation, gender and identity.
 If something happens it is just a regular crime," she said.
 Unlike Malta, discrimination in Poland comes from the ruling right-wing populist Law and Justice party (PiS) and the media, Kata said.